Billy Thompson is a classically trained improvising violinist performing in numerous different styles of music.

 He subsequently began working on a lens-based project, digitally re-imagining the spaces beneath motorway flyovers as Cathedrals to the Sublime and three of these images were selected for the Galeri Open 2014 exhibition in Caernarfon during October 2014.
 His video collaboration with Warren started in 2012 with the video accompanying Voyager for Orchestra and Four iPads and continued with two performances in October 2014 of an expanded version being performed at Stetson University and Mt Dora Center for the Arts in Florida by the Stetson University Symphony Orchestra.
 Maurice is soon to launch a bespoke service to visualise walking trails, coastlines or any other personally significant geographical feature in the manner of Anglesey In Bits, a piece from his 2nd Year degree course.

 Joining Dolennu as the visual partner has seen Maurice take a move towards loop-based video.
 This will be shown at Dolennu concerts and will be a mix of video loops and live action from webcams suitably placed near members of the band.
-He performed video works to the master recordings from the album project and these will be included on a DVD when the album is released.
+He performed video works to the master recordings from the album project and these are included on a DVD with the album.